 It's kind of like a gift card.
-Suppose you gave me an Olive Garden gift card (that's not a hint, just an illustration!).
+Suppose you gave me an Olive Garden gift card.
 But suppose I didn't know what a gift card was for.
 And three months from now you asked me how I liked eating at Olive Garden, and I replied, "I haven't eaten there.
 I couldn't afford to.
-You know, two girls in college, rising cost of food.
 I just don't have the money."

 You'd rightly say, "What are you talking about?
 You didn't need any money.
 I gave you a gift so you could eat at Olive Garden, all expenses paid."

 It's true.
 If you don't know what you have, you won't live as you could.
-If you don't know what you have, you'll likely throw a temper tantrum at work just like your unsaved peers do when they don't get their way.
-And you'll let the sinking economy rob you of your joy just like it's doing with your unregenerate neighbors.
+If you don't know what you have, you'll likely respond angrily at work just like your unsaved peers do when they don't get their way.
+And you'll let the unstable world situation rob you of your joy just like it's doing with your unregenerate neighbors.
 And you'll give up on difficult people in your life, and keep floundering in grip of destructive habits, and live a roller-coaster life, just like the world around you does...if you don't know what you have.

 So what do you have?
 It's better than a gift card.
 If you have Christ, then you have every spiritual resource you need to live the kind of life that pleases your Father.
-That means you can control that anger at work, and you can have joy when the stock market tumbles, and you can keep loving that hard-to-love person, and you can overcome that ungodly habit.
+That means you can control that anger at work, and you can have joy when the nation is divided, and you can keep loving that hard-to-love person, and you can overcome that ungodly habit.
 And you can do it because your Father has blessed you with every spiritual resource you'll ever need.

 And for that He deserves your praise!
 But there's more.